zhengx2012/EventTrackerProject/README.md

 Inside the PlannerController, there are paths for CRUD operations.
 The URI, planner, with a GET method, retrieves all of the plans in the database, planner/{id} with the @PathVariable id finds a plan by id, and also uses a GET method.
 The planner route with the POST method will create new plans.
 There are two versions of updating, a replace all based on the planner/{id} with a PUT method, and a replace for certain portions of the plan by using a PATCH method.
 Lastly, the DELETE method for planner/{id}, will delete any plans the user has.

-The front-end of this application uses Javascipt with AJAX to send data to the back-end routes.
+The front-end of this application uses Javascript with AJAX to send data to the back-end routes.
 The table that displays the upcoming trip's cities was done dynamically on the JS side, along with the buttons to update and delete a trip, and the update trip form.
 The add trip form is done on the html side, and the data is sent through AJAX upon click of the submit button.

+The front-end of this application has been refractored to use Angular 5.
+I used RxJs to do the routing and used a date pipe to nicely display the dates.
+I added a class called Trip to hold the object, and a service class to handle all of the routing with HttpClient.
+On the HTML side, I used ngModel to pass the data back and forth with two way (banana in a box) binding.
+There is only one page for the front-end, and uses ngIf to change out the display based on what is clicked.
+Then bootstrap to just make the page a bit more user friendly.

 ### Lessons Learned